nerd-out/sniffr-fe/README.md

 ### Want to join in?

-sniffr has had multiple contributors in the past and someday might accept contributions again!
-However, the owners of this project have decided to close this project to outside contributions for now.
-Feel free to check back in later if you'd like to contribute.
+This project is currently closed to outside contributions.
+Check back in later if you want to contribute!